top of page

 Frequently Asked Questions on Trusts

-What are the potential risks or drawbacks of setting up a trust?"
+• What are the risks of setting up a trust?

 "As the old saying goes, 'Failing to plan is planning to fail.'
 And there's no room for error when protecting your assets and ensuring they're distributed as per your wishes after you're gone.
 That's where having a will comes into play – and not just any will but one drafted by a specialist wills lawyer.